-Sleep quality, Quality of Life and Cognitive Performance
+Sleep Quality, Quality of Life, and Cognitive Performance

-among Type 1 Diabetic Adolescents compare to Healthy Control
+among Adolescents with Type 1 Diabetes Compared to Healthy Controls

 Introduction

-Adolescence is an intermediate period between childhood and adulthood, where biological, social, psychological, and cognitive changes occur.
-Coping with these changes, along with a chronic illness such as diabetes, makes the task even more difficult.
-Diabetes is a group of metabolic diseases characterized with high blood glucose levels, caused from failure in insulin secretion.
-Type 1 diabetes (T1D) accounts for 5-10% of all patients with the disease and is found most commonly in children and adolescents.
+Adolescence is an intermediate period between childhood and adulthood during which biological, social, psychological, and cognitive changes occur.
+A chronic illness such as diabetes makes the task of coping with these changes even more difficult.
+Diabetes is a group of metabolic diseases characterized by high blood glucose levels caused by the body’s inability to secrete insulin.
+Type 1 diabetes (T1D) accounts for 5–10% of all cases of the disease and occurs most commonly in children and adolescents.

-Adolescents who undergo from Type 1 Diabetes (T1D), sleep structure is different than that of healthy adolescents.
-T1D adolescents presents poor sleep quality, longer stage 2, shorter deep sleep, more sleep disorders and they suffer from day time fatigue, and low quality of life.
-T1D adolescents could also suffer from loss of cognitive performance such as: planning capability, organization, and function in complex tasks, executive functions, language capabilities and low school grades.
+Sleep patterns of adolescents with T1D differ from those of healthy adolescents.
+Adolescents with T1D present poor sleep quality, a longer period of stage 2 sleep, a shorter period of deep sleep, and more sleep disorders.
+They also experience day time fatigue and a lower quality of life.
+T1D can also affect cognitive performance skills such as planning capability, organization, function in complex tasks, executive functions, and language capabilities, which may affect school grades.
 The link between T1D and decreased cognitive function is well described in the literature, but the findings are inconsistent.

 Hypothesis

-Sleep quality, quality of life (QoL) and cognitive performance (measuring executive functions, processing accuracy and speed, short-term memory, visual attention, reasoning, memory, attention, perception and general score) of T1D will be lower compared to healthy control adolescents.
+Sleep quality, quality of life (QoL), and cognitive performance (measured by executive functions, processing accuracy and speed, short-term memory, visual attention, reasoning, memory, attention, perception, and general score) of adolescents with T1D will be lower than those of healthy control adolescents.

 Method

-Participants: Eighty adolescents aged 11-20 (mean age 14±2.31) from both sexes (38.7% boys) were divided into two groups:
+Participants: Eighty adolescents aged 11 to 20 years (mean age 14±2.31) from both sexes (38.7% boys) were divided into two groups:

-A. 44 T1D adolescents (from "EMEK" MEDICAL CENTER).
+A. 44 adolescents with T1D (from "EMEK" Medical Center).

-B. 36 Healthy control adolescents.
+B. 36 control adolescents without T1D.

+The study was approved by the Helsinki Committee of "EMEK" Medical Center and the institutional review board (IRB) of Emek Yezreel Academic College.

 Tools:

-Demographics data including: Age, grade in school, Height and weight, level of parental education were collected.
+Demographic data including age, grade in school, height and weight, and level of parental education were collected.

-Objective & Subjective Sleep Measures: Participants were measuring objective sleep for one week by actigraph (Respronix, Philp).
+Objective and subjective sleep of participants was measured for one week by actigraph (Respronix, Philp).

-School Sleep Habits Survey (Wolfson & Carskadon 1989; Shochat, Flint-Bretler & Tzischinsky 2010):
+School Sleep Habits Survey (Wolfson & Carskadon, 1989; Shochat, Flint-Bretler, & Tzischinsky, 2010)

-The Pediatric Quality of Life Inventory- PedsQL (Short form; Chen et al. 2007; Tzischinsky & Shochat 2011)
+The Pediatric Quality of Life Inventory—PedsQL Short Form (Chen et al., 2007; Tzischinsky & Shochat, 2011)

-Cognitive function: include number of computerized test (CogniFit ® computerized neurocognitive evaluation program) and "pencil and paper" tests.
+Cognitive function was measured by a computerized test (CogniFit ® computerized neurocognitive evaluation program) and pencil-and-paper tests.

 Results

-The study was approved by the Helsinki committee of "EMEK" MEDICAL CENTER, and the IRB of Emek Yezreel Academic College.

-Results

 Cognitive functioning

-Significant higher cognitive functioning found among healthy control adolescents in comparison to T1D group in several indices:
+Significantly higher cognitive functioning was found in control adolescents compared to the T1D group in several indices:

-In Computerized functions (table 1): Memory, Attention and Concentration, Coordination, Perception, and Global Score.
+In computerized functions (Table 1): Memory, attention and concentration, coordination, perception, and global score

-In Pencil & Paper (table 2): Verbal Symbol and Digit Span Total
+In pencil-and-paper tests (Table 2): Verbal symbol and digit span total

-Objective & Subjective Sleep Measures:
+Objective and subjective sleep measures

-The two groups (T1D and control) had a shorter sleep duration (7:33±0:53 hours) than recommended for this age (< 8.00).
+Both groups (T1D and control) had a shorter sleep duration (7:33±0:53 hours) than recommended for this age (< 8.00).

-The two groups did not differ in sleep duration (7:47±1:03 vs. 7:20±0:41), sleep efficiency (85±4 % vs. 85±5 %), or sleep latency (15±19 vs. 13±10 min), and in subjective sleep pattern
+The two groups did not differ in sleep duration (7:47±1:03 vs. 7:20±0:41), sleep efficiency (85±4 % vs. 85±5 %), or sleep latency (15±19 min vs. 13±10 min) and in subjective sleep pattern.

+Quality of life

-Quality of life: No difference in quality of life overall score.
+No difference was found in overall quality-of-life scores.

 Conclusions

-The findings of the present study partially support the literature findings that adolescent with T1D perform less well than healthy subjects in cognitive function, using computerized and "paper and pencil" tests.
+The findings of the present study partially support the literature findings that adolescents with T1D perform less well than healthy adolescents in cognitive function, using computerized and paper-and-pencil tests.

-More significant differences were found in computerized tests versus paper and pencil tests.
-Explanations for this are the increased sensitivity of the computerized tests, interaction that may cause anxiety (in "paper and pencil" tests), and greater cooperation developed across the screen technology.
+More significant differences were found in computerized tests than in paper-and-pencil tests.
+Explanations for this are the increased sensitivity of the computerized tests, interaction that may cause anxiety during paper-and-pencil tests, and greater cooperation developed across the screen technology.